 What is alternative accommodation cover?

-When your home becomes uninhabitable (perhaps because of a flood or fire) and you’re insured to cover the event, your insurance provider would pay the costs for you to stay somewhere else while your home is being prepared.
+When your home becomes uninhabitable (perhaps because of a flood or fire) and you’re insured to cover the event, your insurance provider should pay the costs for you to stay somewhere else while your home is being prepared.

 Most building and contents insurance policies include this, but you should always check the T’s and C’s to be sure.
 You should also check whether any limits apply.
 For example, there’s normally a maximum amount that you can claim, so ensure that you’re comfortable with the cover that you’re being offered.